planetarium/snack.planetarium.dev/content/posts/2019/06/xunit-unity-runner/index.eng.md

 part of the app and then runs it.

-At first, we thought we needed to build on all three operating systems, but fortunately, Unity supported [cross-compiling][6] and we were able to build the app for MacOS and Windows on Linux.
+At first, we thought we needed to build on all three operating systems, but fortunately, Unity supported [cross-compiling][6] and we were able to build the app for macOS and Windows on Linux.

 {{<
 figure